lin-jinweii/Business-Innovation-Project/README.md

-# IT3852-Business Innovation Project
+# Business Innovation Project

-The idea of this project is to create an application that can be able to help adults to track all their expenses with multiple cards linked together.
-In this group project, my primary role for the functions are as follow:
+The idea of this project is to create an application that can be able to help adults track all their expenses with multiple cards linked together.
+In this group project, my primary role for the functions are as follows:

 - Summary and details of all transactions
 - Cards Management